Course1

 $79.00

 One of the biggest risks in most business, commercial, or real estate agreements is the risk of dispute and costly, protracted litigation.
 Arbitration agreements are one of the primary methods by which this substantial risk of loss is contained.
 Rather than the parties resorting to costly litigation, they are required to seek resolution of their dispute before a neutral arbiter, whose decision in the matter is final and cannot be litigated.
 Though these agreements are effective mechanisms for dispute resolution and cost containment, they are also highly controversial.
 This program will provide you with a practical guide the law governing arbitration agreements and drafting their major provisions.
-Framework of law governing arbitration agreements Practical uses in business, commercial, and real estate transactions Circumstances where arbitration is effective v. ineffective Counseling clients about the benefits, risks, and tradeoffs of arbitration agreements Scope of arbitration, mandatory nature, and rules used Defining applicable law, arbiter selection, and method of arbitration Judgment on award, review by courts (if any), interim relief Speaker: Shannon M. Bell is a member with Kelly & Walker, LLC, where she litigates a wide variety of complex business disputes, construction disputes, fiduciary claims, employment issues, and landlord/tenant issues.
+Framework of law governing arbitration agreements Practical uses in business, commercial, and real estate transactions Circumstances where arbitration is effective v. ineffective Counseling clients about the benefits, risks, and tradeoffs of arbitration agreements Scope of arbitration, mandatory nature, and rules used Defining applicable law, arbiter selection, and method of arbitration Judgment on award, review by courts (if any), interim relief Speaker: Shannon M. Bell is a partner with Kelly Law Partners, LLC, where she litigates a wide variety of complex business disputes, construction disputes, fiduciary claims, employment issues, and landlord/tenant issues.
 Her construction experience extends from contract negotiations to defense of construction claims of owners, HOAs, contractors and tradesmen.
 She also represents clients in claims of shareholder and officer liability, piercing the corporate veil, and derivative actions.
 She writes and speaks on commercial litigation, employment, discovery and bankruptcy topics.

 • MP3 Download